 Recording Platypus in the Wild

-As well, compelling evidence indicates that platypus numbers have declined or disappeared in many waterways across the species’ range.
+Compelling evidence indicates that platypus numbers have declined or disappeared in many waterways across the species’ range.
 There is consequently an urgent need to identify threatened populations so timely conservation action plans can be formulated.

 The Australian Platypus Conservancy has developed a number of programs to help map and monitor platypus populations.
 To help you look for platypus, we’ve provided some hints on platypus spotting to improve your chances of seeing one.